wkhere/stackless/Doc/library/sqlite3.rst

 .. method:: Connection.execute(sql, [parameters])

-   This is a nonstandard shortcut that creates an intermediate cursor object by calling the cursor method, then calls the cursor's :meth:`execute` method with the parameters given.
+   This is a nonstandard shortcut that creates an intermediate cursor object by calling the cursor method, then calls the cursor's :meth:`execute
+   <Cursor.execute>` method with the parameters given.

 .. method:: Connection.executemany(sql, [parameters])

-   This is a nonstandard shortcut that creates an intermediate cursor object by calling the cursor method, then calls the cursor's :meth:`executemany` method with the parameters given.
+   This is a nonstandard shortcut that creates an intermediate cursor object by calling the cursor method, then calls the cursor's :meth:`executemany
+   <Cursor.executemany>` method with the parameters given.

 .. method:: Connection.executescript(sql_script)

-   This is a nonstandard shortcut that creates an intermediate cursor object by calling the cursor method, then calls the cursor's :meth:`executescript` method with the parameters given.
+   This is a nonstandard shortcut that creates an intermediate cursor object by calling the cursor method, then calls the cursor's :meth:`executescript
+   <Cursor.executescript>` method with the parameters given.

 .. method:: Connection.create_function(name, num_params, func)